ccchase7/startup/README.md

     - You can make a textarea read-only by typing readonly behind the tag.

 How to Javascript:
+    - Putting it into your website:
+        - script src="other_page.js" tells it where to look for the javascript.
     - Random Stuff:
         - (expression) ? if_true : if_false;
         - rest: